npmcdn-to-unpkg-bot/Articles/The Module Pattern in JavaScript.md

 //console logs 'Hello World!'
 ```

-In the same way as before you attach the 'RevealingModulePattern' module to the global name 'App' to be able to reveal the module to the outside world in an API-like fashion.
+In the same way as before you attach the `RevealingModulePattern` module to the global name `App` to be able to reveal the module to the outside world in an API-like fashion.
 The main difference between the Revealing Module Pattern and the Module Pattern is the way it references in the return statement.
 The pattern was engineered as a way to ensure that all methods and variables are kept private until they are explicitly exposed; usually through an object literal returned by the closure from which it's defined.

 ```javascript
 var greetSomeone = function(name){